vpKumaravel/NEAR/README.md

 <br />
 (4) To perform NEAR preprocessing for a batch of EEG files, the **NEAR_batch_processing.m** file can be used <br />
 <br />
 (5) To tune LOF Threshold, you need the ground truth bad channels already.
 By default, F1 Score is used as the quality metric.
 If you prefer accuracy, or precision/recall, the code can be easily modified.
 The file calibrateLOFThreshold.m in **tuneLOF** folder helps you do that.
-A sample EEG file is also available for a hands-on experience. ;-)
+A sample EEG file is also available for a hands-on experience. <br />
 <br />
-(6) To tune ASR user-defined parameters ASR Cut-off Parameter (_k_) and ASR Processing Mode (_Correction & Removal_), use the files in **TuneASR** as template and customize the code as per your requirements (more details in the comments section of each file). <br />
+(6) To tune ASR user-defined parameters ASR Cut-off Parameter `k` and ASR Processing Mode (`Correction & Removal`), use the files in **TuneASR** as template and customize the code as per your requirements (more details in the comments section of each file). <br />